Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Related Work

 Contact formations~\cite{xiao2001automatic} have been explored in~\cite{trinkle1991dexterous,ji2001planning,tang2008automatic,lee2015hierarchical} to plan motions between two rigid bodies~\cite{tang2008automatic} and within a robot hand~\cite{trinkle1991dexterous, yashima2003randomized}.
 Contact information helps to decompose the search space into smaller chunks.
 Search and planning within contact formations are later combined into a complete solution.
 These methods all require to precompute all possible contact formations offline.

-Our previous work is a simplified 2D version of the CMGMP \cite{cheng2020contact}.
-The manipulation problems it can address are limited to 2D domains.
-The quasistatic only assumption prevents it from generating simple actions like dropping or toppling.
-This work presents a more complete version of the CMGMP by extending the previous work from 2D domains to 3D domains, from quasistatic to quasidynamic, from well-parameterized 2D object geometries to arbitray 3D object models, and from simple free-moving point manipulators to any user-defined robot kinematics and non-sliding finger contact models.
-We also addressed many technical issues created by the increase in dimensionality from 2D to 3D: the significant increase of the number of contact modes, numerical errors in the integration steps, finger placement generation on arbitrary 3D mesh model, etc.
+Our previous work is a simplified version of the CMGMP \cite{cheng2020contact}.
+The addressed problems are limited to 2D domains.
+The quasistatic assumption prevents it from generating simple actions like dropping or toppling.
+This work presents a more complete version of the CMGMP by extending from 2D domains to 3D domains, from quasistatic to quasidynamic, from well-parameterized 2D object geometries to arbitray 3D object models, and from simple free-moving point manipulator model to more realistic user-defined robot kinematics and non-sliding finger contact models.